tthmok/599.90/project.md

 # Project

+@TODO remove client focus and update

-In a team (3+ members), you will design a mixed reality user experience for a client.
-You will meet with your client on a regular basis, working to understand the problem space, design the user experience, develop the user experience, as well as evaluate the user experience to the best of your ability.
+In a team (3+ members), you will design a mixed reality user experience.
+You will meet as a group on a regular basis, working to understand the problem space, design the user experience, develop the user experience, as well as evaluate the user experience to the best of your ability.
 Your goal here is not to have a "finished product", instead, we are looking for a prototype that illustrates and communicates the user experience of the application.

 You will be assessed on the quality and clarity of the communication for each sub-component here.
-You will also be assessed on your engagement with your client: document your preparations for each meeting, along with the outcomes from that meeting.
+You will also be assessed on your engagement with your team: document your preparations for each meeting, along with the outcomes from that meeting.
 Finally, you will be evaluated on the final outcome of your project, though you will describe how you expect your project to be evaluated (more on this below).

 | Component                                       |  %   |
 |-------------------------------------------------|------|